Do I have to take the courses in order?

 What are the course requirements?

-The Certificate in Gerontology is a 15-credit program, 5 courses: 3 required courses and 2 elective courses. *Please note, some students may be required to take HDFS 190 (Internship) if they do not have prior experience working with elders or in a related field.
+The Certificate in Gerontology is a 15-credit program, with 5 courses: 3 required courses and 2 elective courses.
 All courses are 3 credits unless otherwise noted.

-Do I have to apply to the Certificate in Gerontology?
+Do I have to apply for the Certificate in Gerontology?

 - Professional/educational history